Our doctors can help you get your Emotional Support Animal in Florida.

 At our clinic in Miami, we may be able to recommend your ESA letter for you and your cat, dog, or other pet.
 Our Miami location allows us to simplify the process for you, so you can obtain your ESA letter quickly and conveniently.
 Make an appointment today to speak with one of our physicians.
 Mango Clinic Emotional Support Animal Letters are valid in all 50 states.

-We can match any price for services that provide a letter for your emotional support animal.
+We can match any price for services that provide a letter for your emotional support dog.
 If you found a lower price at a legitimate ESA letter service or location, we will be happy to match that price.
 To qualify for price matching, the location must be approved and a licensed Florida doctor must provide letters.

 Our clinic is located in Miami, and our ESA doctors are licensed by the state of Florida.